-We invite faculty proposals for December 2017 and January 2018 seminars.
+We invite faculty proposals for May 2018 seminars.
 Priority will be given to seminar proposals to develop campus COLL 300 courses and brainstorm new courses for COLL 400.
 Participants receive a $100 stipend per day.

 In addition to the usual faculty-proposed formats (described below), we plan to offer at least one workshop on a focused topic:

 The dates of the seminar will be announced by early February.
 Each participant will receive a stipend of $100 per day and lunch.
 If you have questions, please contact Sharon Morris (email@example.com).
 You can register for the workshop online at: http://forms.wm.edu/32418

 About "May" Seminars